 These federal commodities are distributed on a first come first served basis, starting the first of each month, to those who meet income guidelines.
 Although the amount and quantity is limited, it is offered in addition to the basic food bag.
 Service level is based on the household and scaled up for larger families.

-This case-managed federal program targets seniors, women, infants, and children.
+This case-managed federal program targets seniors over the age of 60.
 Eligibility requirements must be met before receiving services and are verified every six months.
-The amount of food is consistent from month to month and offered in addition to TEFAP and our basic food service.
+The amount of food is consistent from month to month and offered in addition to our other services.

-In addition to our regular food bags, meal baskets are prepared and distributed for Thanksgiving, Easter (Easter baskets for the kids, too), and the Fourth of July.
+In addition to our regular food bags, meal baskets are prepared and distributed for Thanksgiving.

 Healthy sack lunches are distributed to children during the summer when school lunches are not available.
 Services are targeted to low income children, and offered through summer programs and a mobile meal program traveling to various neighborhoods on a fixed schedule.

-Under this USDA Program, we assist clients in completing the Basic Food Program (food stamps) application and provide help negotiating the system.
+Under this USDA Program, we assist clients in completing the SNAP (food stamps) application and provide help negotiating the system.
 The goal is to improve access to food stamp benefits.

-The Food Bank currently has two to three monthly cooking demos on site.
-With the help of volunteers and the Produce Manager, delicious food samples are prepared for clients.
+The Food Bank currently has two to three monthly food sampling events.
+With the help of volunteers and our nutrition educators, delicious food samples are prepared for clients.
 The focus is the importance of the preparation and consumption of fresh fruits and vegetables with a goal of a 15% increase in these nutritious foods within a year’s time.
 In addition to food samples, we offer recipes, basic cooking tips and ideas, and recipe kits.
 This program is partially funded through the SNAP-Ed Federal Grant.

 For parents with children (up to age 12), bags with small gifts, books, and party favors are available to support a family celebration.
 The bags are designed to be age and gender appropriate.

-This service is provided to seniors living in targeted low-income housing where circumstances create access barriers to those in need of food bank services.
+This service is provided to community members living in targeted, low-income housing where – circumstances create access barriers to those in need of food bank services.
 For a list of locations and contact information, click here.